SAP/luigi/README.md

 ## Tests

-To ensure that existing features still work as expected after your changes, you can run UI tests from the 'luigi-sample-angular' example.
+To ensure that existing features still work as expected after your changes, you can run UI tests from the [Angular example application](/core/examples/luigi-sample-angular).
 Before running the tests, start the sample application by using the `npm start` command in the application folder.

 When the application is ready: